- Off road parking

 Nestled in the heart of the charming market town of Bala rests this delightful stone-built cottage, Arosfa.

-Set within Snowdonia National Park, a stone's throw away from the well known lake, Llyn Tegid, Arosfa is perfectly positioned for both families and friends alike looking to explore the delights of North Wales.
+Set within the Eryri National Park (Snowdonia), a stone's throw away from the well known lake, Llyn Tegid, Arosfa is perfectly positioned for both families and friends alike looking to explore the delights of North Wales.

 Stepping into the property, you're welcomed into a traditionally-decorated sitting room, beautifully-appointed with a warming woodburning stove tucked away inside an exposed stone feature wall, offering the idyllic setting to kick off your shoes and enjoy a spot of television after an action-packed day.